hammerheim-game/hammerheim-rules/3-warbands/dwarven-treasure-hunters.md

 Armour: Dwarfs never suffer movement penalties for wearing armour.
 Hate Orcs and Goblins: All Dwarfs hate Orcs and Goblins.
-See the psychology section of the Hammerheim rules for details on the effects of hatred.
+See the psychology section of the Mordheim rules for details on the effects of hatred.
 Grudgebearers: Dwarfs hold an ancient grudge against Elves from the days when the two races fought for supremacy